MinightDev/Starsky-bot/README.md

 ### `$image [prompt]`

 Generate an image using the Starsky AI based on the provided prompt.
-This command allows you to interactively regenerate images by reacting with 🔄.
+This command allows you to interactively regenerate images by reacting with 🔄. (in work)

 ### `$setup`